andrade-paulo/WInD/README.md

 ![WInD - Whiteboard](https://github.com/user-attachments/assets/b053aba5-cf25-4a22-99e4-e993f323ddbd)

 ## Highlights
-- **Docker**: The brokers and the RabbitMQ server are containerized using Docker, allowing for easy deployment and management.
+- **Docker**: The RabbitMQ server and other infrastructure components are containerized using Docker, allowing for easy deployment and management.
 - **Load Balancing**: The system uses NGINX as a load balancer to distribute client requests.
 - **RabbitMQ Consumer**: The RabbitMQ consumer is the Application Server.
 This allow for an easy database replication and a proxy cache implementation in the future, as all of them could also be a RabbitMQ consumer, granting data consistency between them.
 - **Heartbeat Mechanism**: A service discovery component implements a heartbeat mechanism to monitor the health of the microservices.

+## Security
+The system implements a security layer to ensure data integrity, confidentiality, and availability.
+- **Hybrid Cryptography**: Communications are secured using a hybrid approach combining RSA for key exchange, AES for data encryption, and HMAC for message integrity.
+- **Authentication**: A custom Password Manager handles user authentication securely.
+- **Reverse Proxy**: NGINX is used as a reverse proxy to manage client requests and hide the internal network topology.
+- **Packet Filter**: `iptables` is configured to act as a firewall, filtering network traffic and protecting the system from unauthorized access.

 ## Technologies
 - **Java**: The main programming language used for the system.
 - **Maven**: The build tool used for managing dependencies and building the project.
-- **Mosquitto**: The MQTT broker used for handling MQTT messages.
 - **RabbitMQ**: The message broker used for communication between the middleware and the historical data consumer.
-- **Docker**: Used for containerizing the brokers and RabbitMQ server.
+- **Docker**: Used for containerizing the RabbitMQ server and other infrastructure components.
 - **NGINX**: Used as a load balancer for client requests.